-Dr. Camp is an ACM Fellow, an ACM Distinguished Lecturer, and an IEEE Senior Member.
-She has enjoyed being a Fulbright Scholar in New Zealand (in 2006), a Distinguished Visitor at the University of Bonn in Germany (in 2010), and a keynote presenter at several venues, e.g., at the 7th International Conference on Intelligent Sensors, Sensor Networks and Information Processing (ISSNIP 2011) in Adelaide, Australia, and the 3rd International Conference on Simulation Tools and Techniques (SIMUTools 2010) in Malaga, Spain.
-In December 2007, Dr. Camp received the Board of Trustees Outstanding Faculty Award at the Colorado School of Mines; this award was only given five times between 1998-2007.
-She shares her life with Max (born in 2000), Emma (born in 2003), her husband (Glen), and three pets (two cats and a dog).
-The four humans are vegetarians who tremendously enjoy living in the foothills of the Rockies.
+Dr. Camp is both an ACM Fellow and an IEEE Fellow.
+She has enjoyed being a Fulbright Scholar in New Zealand (in 2006), a Distinguished Visitor at the University of Bonn in Germany (in 2010), and a keynote presenter at several venues, e.g., at the 7th International Conference on Intelligent Sensors, Sensor Networks and Information Processing in Australia, the 3rd International Conference on Simulation Tools and Techniques in Spain, and the 19th National Conference on Communications held in India.